Stepping into the cavernous majesty of the Bernabéu on match day is an experience that leaves you feeling awed and inspired.

 Officially partnering with the Microsoft Sports Digital Platform, the Microsoft Services team has worked closely with the club to create a new technology solution which integrated innovative digital services across all areas of the club, based on the Microsoft Cloud and Office 365 platform.

-One of the key touch points for fans was the creation of the Real Madrid app on iOS, Android and Windows platforms.
+One of the key touch points for fans was the creation of the Real Madrid app for mobile.

 The app allows fans to carry around their favourite club in their pocket, with instant access to the latest news, scores, interviews and media.
 Users can even virtually access the stadium before, during and after each game, while exploring detailed stats from specific games.